whisper-project/in-my-voice.client.swift/docs/instructions.md

 ### Uninstall on iPhone or iPad

 From the home screen or your App Library, press and hold the Whisper app icon.
-A pop up reading Remove "Whisper"? will appear with three options.
+A pop up reading *Remove "Whisper"*? will appear with three options.
 Choose the first option, "Delete App."
 At that point, an alert will appear warning you that deleting the app will also delete its data.
 Choose "Delete" to fully uninstall the app and remove your preferences, including your name.

 ### Uninstall on Mac computer